jeenakarmi/Riskify/README.md

 ## Instruction

-Create python virtual environment with name `env` or `myenv`.
+- Create python virtual environment with name `env` or `myenv`.
 Other names must be added to the `.gitignore` file so as to not push the environment variable folder to the repository.
+- Run the backend with `python app.py` and open `index.html` in your browser to access the frontend.